Abuja: Rail

 Abuja is on the route of the planned Lagos–Kano Standard Gauge Railway, which has been completed between Abuja and Kaduna.
 Trains for Kaduna depart from the Idu Railway Station in Abuja.
-There is a car park at the train station for passengers traveling to the city centre.
-Abuja light rail system serves city's centre, Idu industrial neighbourhood and airport, opened in 2018 and became the first rapid transit in the country and in Western Africa.
+There is a car park at the train station for passengers travelling to the city centre.

+Abuja light rail opened in 2018 and became the first rapid transit in the country and in Western Africa.
+Abuja's light rail system was shut down in 2020 due to the COVID-19 epidemic.
+Traffic resumed on 29 May 2024.

 Education

 Abuja is also known as one of the states in Nigeria that provides quality post-secondary education.
-It's speedily becoming an attraction for students due to the growing presence of both public and private universities.
+It is speedily becoming an attraction for students due to the growing presence of both public and private universities.